Join Us On Facebook! | CONTACT | BABY BLOG | HOME |

 Don't be too ambitious.
 Pick only one or a few signs to start with.
 Signs for food, drink, sleep and pacifier mayby if your child uses one.

-As you need to do the sign more or less every time you refer to that word, you will not be comfortable having sign in each and every sentence.
+Since you need to do the sign more or less every time you refer to the word you want to teach, you will not be comfortable having to sign in each and every sentence.
 At least not in the beginning before you get used to signing.

 Don't give up